GMayuriiii/GMayuriiii/README.md

 - 🔭 I’m currently working as a Python and Data Science trainer.

-- 🌱 I’m currently learning Fullstack Data Science.
+- 🌱 I’m currently learning Natural Language Processing.

 - ❓ Ask me about anything related to Python, Data Science and Statistics.

-- ⚡ Fun fact: I'm funny!
+- ⚡ You'll like me if you enjoy witty takes!

 <!--- 📝 I regulary write articles on <a href="https://gmayuriiii.medium.com"> Medium </a>-->